One Time Passcodes (OTPs)

 If anyone asks, stop immediately and contact us

-You can update your mobile number in Online Banking if you have access to your old number.
+You can also update your mobile number in Online Banking if you have access to your old number.

 • Log on to your account.